777arc/textbook/content/channel_coding.rst

 Types of Codes
 ***************************

 To perform channel coding we use an "error correction code".
 This code tells us, given what bits we have to transmit, what bits do we actually transmit?
+The most basic code is called "repetition coding", and it's when you simply repeat the bit N times, in a row.
 For the repetition-3 code, the code is simply:

 .. role::  raw-html(raw)
     :format: html